CloverVine-PhotoAccent-RightFacing2x

 At the Battle of Concord and Lexington in April 1775, and the Battle of Bunker Hill in Charlestown in June 1775, Irish immigrants were fighting on both sides of the conflicts.

 Henry Knox, a bookseller from Boston, was the son of Scots-Irish immigrants from Ulster; his uncle was one of the founders of the Charitable Irish Society in 1737.
 He impressed General George Washington with his knowledge of military strategy and armaments, and in early 1776, he and his brother William led a team of patriots who dragged 58 canons from Fort Ticonderoga, New York to Cambridge, Massachusetts.
-The weapons were pointed at the British naval fleet in Boston Harbor from atop Dorchester Heights, and by in March 1776 had effectively ended the British Siege of Boston
+The weapons were pointed at the British naval fleet in Boston Harbor from atop Dorchester Heights, and by in March 1776 had effectively ended the British Siege of Boston.

 John Barry from County Wexford was a leading naval hero of the Revolutionary War.
 He was the first officer to be commissioned by the Continental Congress, taking command of the USS Lexington in December 1775, and defeated many British ships throughout the war.
 A plaque honoring Commodore Barry was unveiled on Boston Common in 1949, next to the Visitor Center, which proclaims Barry as the “Father of the American Navy.”
+President John F. Kennedy considered Barry his naval hero, and owned several Barry artifacts, including his sword, which is now at JFK Presidential Library in Boston.

 Another naval hero, Jeremiah O’Brien, was a privateer who captured British ships off the New England coast, from Machias Maine down to Gloucester and Newburyport.
 A plaque to O’Brien was unveiled in the Massachusetts State House in 1937.